Guide for authors

 • The manuscript contains ‘CRediT contribution statement’.

-• The manuscript contains the authors' short biographies and photos.
+• The manuscript contains ‘Ethics statement’.

 • Where available, DOI/URL links are provided for the referenced sources.